MarkMichon1/BitGlitter-Python/README.md

 **(11/14/20) Overhaul in progress!**
 I'm currently in the middle of overhauling major components of the library, as well as refactoring and adding some stuff.
 This will put BitGlitter in a much better place for future development and deployment.
+Many parts of this library will be broken until this is completed.
+Working version 1.0.3 is still available via `pip`!

 [![Downloads](https://pepy.tech/badge/bitglitter)](https://pepy.tech/project/bitglitter)